 Being too honest and finding your voice

 One of the more controversial parts of Friedrich´s character in the books is the paternal tone he takes on Jo´s sensational writing (there we have the toxic masculinity trap once again).
 In New York Jo starts to write sensational stories that are being published under pseudonum.
 She keeps telling herself they are not harmful, yet dark side of the human nature that she is exploring is making her rather distressed.
 Friedrich sees one of these magazines and expresses his opinion about them.
 He knows that Jo writes but he hasn´t seen her writings and he wonders if she is ashamed of her own work.
 Jo is offended but later on when she goes through her sensational stories she starts to wonder should she write for herself or because of the money.
 I personally prefer the film/tv versions where Friedrich apologizes and they have heart-to-heart but in away I also like this scene in the books because it shows that usually such mild-tempered Friedrich can get mad about certain things (like children seeing grotesque illustrations).
 When I first time read this chapter I did have mixed feelings about it but now I agree with both of them.
-I´ve done some client work illustrations that have paid well but I have not always enjoyed making them and neither have they improved me and challenged me as an artist.
+I´ve done some client work illustrations that have paid the bills but I have not always enjoyed making them and neither have they improved me and challenged me as an artist.
 Wouldn´t it be better to find that own artistic or literal style and get hired because of that talent that makes you stand out from all the rest.
+When we think about the people who are the creative masters in their fields what they do is, they focus on their strengths.

 Though I do not enjoy writing moral tales for the young, I do it because it pays well - L. M.A